Orbitonjs/orbitonjs.github.io/src/learn/components.md

 ### Using the `createComponent`

-Using the `ceateComponent` function if easy all you need Is the component and its props.
+Using the `createComponent` function if easy all you need Is the component and its props.
 The `createComponent` function takes in three arguments, the first is the component which is required then the props which are optional.
 The third is an argument used by Orbiton internally so you can just ignore it.
 Example: